chirkov86/codingpuzzle/README.md

 ### Features
 - This project is MVP (Minimum Viable Product).
 Therefore it is not rich with features and not perfect in details
 - Project is supplied with instructions (this readme)
-- Project is build with respect to agile engineering practices
+- Project is build with respect to agile engineering practices, see next chapter

-### Engineering practices
+### Engineering practices involved
 - :white_check_mark: Project is hosted on GitHub
 - :white_check_mark: CI pipeline is configured to build on each push
 - :white_check_mark: Project is covered with unit tests